sjdv1982/seamless-tools/README.md

 - The use of a Slurm backend.
 - The use of Singularity for bashdocker transformations (with Slurm)
 - The use of generic transformers.
 These can run transformations in any language (bash, Python, compiled, ipython-bridged) with any conda environment specified.
-Transformations are run inside a `rpbs/seamless-minimal` Docker container, and an external location must be provided where jobless can store Conda environments.
+Transformations are run inside a `rpbs/seamless-minimal` Docker container, and an external location must be provided where jobless can store conda environments.
 - The use of generic transformers plus Singularity.
 Instead of in a Docker container, these run inside a Singularity container.
+See the `seamless-cli-singularity/' subfolder for more details.
 - Generic transformers plus Singularity plus Slurm.
+- Generic transformers plus bare metal.
+Instead of a Docker or Singularity container, the transformers are executed in a cloned `seamless-baremetal` conda environment.
+See the `seamless-cli-baremetal/' subfolder for more details.
+- Generic transformers plus bare metal plus Slurm.

 ## Setup